 District of Innovation

 H.B.
 1842 (84th Session of the Texas Legislature) in part amended Chapter 12 of the Texas Education Code (TEC) to create Districts of Innovation.
-Districts are eligible for designation if certain performance requirements are met and the district follows certain procedures for adoption as outlined in Statute.
-The designation provides the district will be exempt from certain sections of the TEC that inhibit the goals of the district as outlined in the locally adopted Innovation Plan.
+Districts are eligible for designation if certain performance requirements are met and the district follows certain procedures for adoption as outlined in the Statute.
+The designation provides that the district will be exempt from certain sections of the TEC that inhibit the goals of the district as outlined in the locally adopted Innovation Plan.

 The term of the designation as a district of innovation may not exceed 5 years.

 At the Galena Park ISD Board of Trustees meeting held on August 8, 2016, the Board adopted a resolution to initiate the process of exploring the opportunity to be designated as a District of Innovation.
-The Board of Trustees appointed a committee of educators, parents and community members to draft a Plan to be considered by Galena Park ISD stakeholders.
-The Plan was approved by the Board of Trustees on August 23, 2016.
+The Board of Trustees appointed a committee of educators, parents and community members to draft a plan to be considered by Galena Park ISD stakeholders.
+The plan was approved by the Board of Trustees on August 23, 2016.
 Galena Park ISD now joins a growing list of Texas public school districts that have sought this designation.